UnitedRPMs/smplayer/README.md

 # smplayer

-A graphical frontend for mplayer/mpv
+Summary:        A graphical frontend for mplayer
+License:        GPLv2+
+Version:        16.4.0